m-ashry-eg/SAA-C03/notes/README.md

   - **Log and Event Ingestion**: Capture and store logs and events from various sources, such as web servers, IoT devices, or applications.
   This allows for monitoring, troubleshooting, and auditing.

+### Amazon Kinesis Data Analytics

+Amazon Kinesis Data Analytics is a fully managed service provided by AWS that allows you to analyze streaming data in real time.
+It enables you to process and gain insight from high-volume, continuous streams of data from various sources, such as IoT devices, application logs, social media, and more.

+- #### Kinesis Data Analytics Characteristics

+  - **Real-Time Processing**: Kinesis Data Analytics allows for the immediate analysis and processing of streaming data as it flows in, providing insights in real time.

+  - **SQL-Based**: Kinesis Data Analytics offers a familiar SQL interface for querying and analyzing streaming data.
+This makes it accessible to a wide range of users with SQL skills, without the need for complex programming.

+  - **Ingests from Kinesis Data Streams or Firehose**: Kinesis Data Analytics seamlessly integrates with both Kinesis Data Streams and Kinesis Data Firehose, enabling you to process data from these sources in real time.

+- #### Kinesis Data Analytics Use Case

+  - **Real-Time Data Analytics**: By combining Kinesis Data Analytics with Kinesis Data Firehose services, you can perform real-time data analytics on the incoming streaming data.
+  This enables you to gain immediate insights and respond to events as they occur.

+  - **Complex Data Transformation**: Kinesis Data Analytics provides a SQL-based interface for processing data.
+This allows you to perform complex operations such as aggregations, filtering, and transformations on your streaming data in real time.

+  - **Enrichment and Contextualization**: With Kinesis Data Analytics, you can enrich streaming data with additional content or information.
+For example, you can join data streams or append calculated values to the incoming data.